Loading

 2016 Irkutsk Mass Methanol Poisoning

 In December 2016, over 70 people died of methanol poisoning in the Russian city of Irkutsk.
-Precipitated by the consumption of fraudulent surrogate alcohol, it was the deadliest such incident in Russia's post-Soviet history.
+Precipitated by the consumption of adulterated surrogate alcohol, it was the deadliest such incident in Russia's post-Soviet history.

 Background

 A map of the world with countries sorted by the number of liters of alcohol that were consumed per person in 2015.
-Russia is in the 10–12 liter range.
+Russia is in the 10–12-liter range.

 Average alcohol consumption per person in 2015 per World Health Organization data

 Experts estimated that surrogate alcohols made up twenty percent of the total alcohol consumed in Russia.
 Other experts estimated that more than ten million Russians routinely purchased such alcohol, and that its consumption had increased by as much as 65 percent since the introduction of an alcohol excise tax in 2009.
-Such a widespread use of surrogate alcohols led to increasing amounts of alcohol poisonings, a problem that was already severe in Russia as of the early 21st century.
+Such a widespread use of surrogate alcohols led to increasing amounts of alcohol poisonings, adding to a problem that was already severe in Russia as of the early 21st century.

 You can buy boyaryshnik in a pharmacy, a medicinal tincture.
 And then there is the boyaryshnik spirit, which they call medicinal, but really it's just alcohol with the taste of boyaryshnik.
 It's bootlegging, pure and simple.

 The boyaryshnik bottles carried clear warnings that they were not intended for consumption.
 However, many Russians knew that the product was meant to be a cheap vodka substitute and government authorities condoned its sale.
-The oil bottles were typically half the size of vodka, but the alcohol content was so high that individuals could dilute them to a similar alcohol by volume.
+The oil bottles were typically half the size of vodka, but their alcohol content was so high that individuals could dilute them to a similar alcohol by volume.

 Methanol is a poisonous substance.
 It is difficult to tell apart from ethanol, the substance found in vodka and other alcoholic drinks.
 Both are colorless and give off a similar odor, but methanol is cheaper.